LawyerCat42069/BRC-420-69/README.md

 The BRC-420/69 standard provides a robust method for taking file collections with associated metadata and inscribing them on the Bitcoin blockchain, potentially in a cryptographically secure manner, and ultimately decoding those inscriptions publicly with the inscription of the encryption key as a part of the parent ordinal.
 This allows for unique, secure, private, identifiable, and verifiable inscriptions in the form of ordinals on the blockchain.

-FOR ORDICORD COMPETITTION: ONLY SOME OF THESE PIECES ARE CURRENTLY WORKING AND NOT ALL OF THEM WILL END UP BEING PART OF THE FINAL PRODUCT.
-PLEASE FOCUS ON THIS DOCUMENT TO JUDGE MY PROJECT BUT FEE FREE TO TRY THEM.
+FOR ORDICORD COMPETITTION: I TOTALLY REDEFINED WHAT I WANTED TO DO OVER THE LAST 24-HOURS, I THINK THIS IS FINALLY A GOOD STARTING PLACE.

 License:
 This project is licensed under CC0, do whatever you want.